Workplace Accident Compensation Glasgow

-What Responsibilities Does an Employer Have?
+What Responsibilities Does an Employer Have to Prevent Workplace Accidents?

 In general, every employer has a duty to take reasonable steps to ensure that their employees have a safe working environment.
 Employers must provide safe equipment that it in good working order.
 They must also train employees to use the equipment correctly and safely.
 Hazards should be assessed, and action should be taken if there is a danger to an employee.

 In addition to this, there may be an industry specific standard which the employer is expected to meet.
 This means that there may be certain breathing apparatus or protective clothing that an employer has a duty to provide for his employees.

 How Much Can You Claim for a Workplace Accident?

 There are many factors which influence the value of compensation you can claim for a workplace industry.
 The severity of the injury and the length of time taken to recover are central factors.
 The compensation level would also be affected by the impact the injury has on the employee’s ability to work and whether surgery was needed.